hp4k1h5/phaistos-disc/README.md

 ### Decipherment

 The primary focus of this library is to provide a suite of tools that aid in the decipherment of the disc.
-There may be many approaches considered during the development of this library.
 The general method pursued initially will be to:

 - create combinations of symbol-to-phoneme mappings
 - generate a transcription
 - compare the transcription with known ancient Mediterranean languages

-If a particular symbol-phoneme mapping produces a set of words that can be found in another language, it may be indicative of that mapping's overall correctness, though decipherment will depend on that set of words making some sense.
-Achterberg (2021) and others have done similar work without the use of computational means, relying on the disc's symbol's pictographic resemblance to other known hieroglyphic symbols.
+If a particular symbol-phoneme mapping produces a set of words that can be found in another language.
+Achterberg (2021) and others have done similar work without the use of computational means, relying on the disc's symbols' pictographic resemblance to other known hieroglyphic symbols.
 But consensus has not been reached as to the correctness of any particular transcription or translation.

-#### Challenges
+### Challenges

 ##### Disc Side Ordering